Kuyumiester/RPG/README.md

 takes will not affect you until after you decide what action to take.
 If you choose to `shield`, the incoming effect of the enemy's action will be diminished.

-Attacking, kicking, and shielding all cost energy.
-You regenerate some energy each turn.
+Attacking, kicking, and shielding all cost action points.
+You regenerate some action points each turn.
 Effects of actions usually involve normal damage and balance damage.
 If an actor's balance drops to 0, they'll take 2 extra damage, except from non-damaging attacks.